FriendlyNeighborhoodShane/MinMicroG/README.md

 ### What is this?
 This is a simple MicroG installer.
-It can install MicroG and other stuff into your system partition or as a Magisk module.
+It can install MicroG and other stuff into your system partition or as a Magisk/KernelSU¹ module.
 It supports virtually all mobile architectures (arm/64, x86/64, mips/64) and fully supports KitKat and above.
 It can also (mostly) support much older versions, but sync adapters and some location providers won't work.
 It can even uninstall itself from your device, just rename it and flash it again.

+¹ may require setting an adequate [app profile or disabling unmounting](https://kernelsu.org/guide/app-profile.html#non-root-profile)

 ### Variants
 The `MinMicroG` packages are intended as various base configuration for microG,